bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 [Wasabi Wallet](http://wasabiwallet.io) are the operational CoinJoin implementations for Bitcoin.

-JoinMarket style CoinJoins differs from the above described scheme by splitting the participants into two sections: market makers and market takers.
+JoinMarket style CoinJoins differ from the above described scheme by splitting the participants into two sections: market makers and market takers.
 Market makers are publishing their CoinJoin intentions to an IRC room and waiting for market takers to take their offers.
 When a taker comes along,